apello/qt-app/README.md

 ## Overview

 This is an application that allows users to track memorization and revision of the Holy Qur'an.
+It was made using Next.js, React, TypeScript, and MUI in the front-end, and Google Firebase in the back-end.

-## Getting Started
+## Getting Development Environment Ready

 First, clone the repo: